ValeriF21/ValeriF21/README.md

 - 👋 Hi, I’m @ValeriF21 !
 (Valeri Rozenberg)
-- 👀 I’m interested in A Junior Position as Full Stack Developer / Front End Developer.
 - 🌱 I’m currently improving my Web Development capabilities.
 - 💞️ I’m looking to collaborate on any instresting project that may bring value to me or my partners.
 - 📫 How to reach me: